ZhenyingZhu/StudyNotes/ASP.md

 **HERE**: https://docs.microsoft.com/en-us/ef/core/modeling/

+- You can override the OnModelCreating method in your derived context and use the ModelBuilder API to configure your model.

 Entity Framework Core: compare to Entity Framework, it removes the requirement of Relational DBs.

 EF6 is still more mature than EF core.
 But to use EF6, you need .NET 4.x.